SpareBank1/designsystem/README.md

 />
 ```

-### The King of the Swingers

-So give me the secret, man-cub, clue me what to do.
+### Optionals

 This is an example which includes all the options to tailor the table to your needs.

 Each column can have any of these optional props:
 - `footer` is a string or node which will be used as a table footer.
-- `alignRight` is a boolean to align all cell content to the right (headers and footers included)
+- `alignRight` is a boolean to align all cell content to the right (headers and footers included).
-- `hideOnTablet` hides columns responsively on tablet screen sizes
+- `hideOnTablet` hides columns responsively on tablet screen sizes.
+- `hideOnMobile` hides columns responsively on mobile screen sizes.
 - `compare` is to provide a custom compare function for the column.
 If not provided, a basic compare function is applied.
 - `notSortable` is a boolean to disable sorting on a specific column.